federicomenaquintero/gnome-online-coc/gnome-code-of-conduct-committee-procedures.md

-***This document is not approved.
-The only section that has been approved is the "Ratifying Code of Conduct Changes" section***

 # GNOME Code of Conduct committee procedures

 The audience for this document is the GNOME Code of Conduct committee.
 The goal of this document is to ensure that the committee consistently handles all reported Code of Conduct incidents.